 General anesthesia isn’t like being asleep.
 You won't have dreams that you can remember.
 You shouldn't remember anything -- including the procedure.

-When Will It Wear Off?
+When Will the Anesthesia Wear Off?

 After your surgery, you'll go to a recovery room to wake up.
 Nurses will monitor your heart rate, breathing, and other vital signs for about 30 minutes.